iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

 Knowing this equivalence,
-in the next section we will focus on transforming combinatorial problems to a QUBO format.
+in the next section we will focus on transforming combinatorial problems to QUBO format.
 The QUBO to Ising can be done as a final postprocessing.